Grass snake: Baltic

-In the Baltic mythology, the grass snake (Lithuanian: žaltys, Latvian: zalktis) is seen as a sacred animal.
+In Baltic mythology, the grass snake (Lithuanian: žaltys, Latvian: zalktis, Old Prussian: angzdris) is seen as a sacred animal.
 It was frequently kept as a pet, living under a married couple's bed or in a special place near the hearth.
 Supposedly, snakes ate food given to them by hand.

-After the Christianization of Lithuania and Latvia, the grass snake still retained some mythological significance.
-In spite of the serpent's symbolic meaning as a symbol of evil in Christianity, in Latvia and Lithuania there were various folk beliefs, dating even to the late 19th century, that killing grass snakes might bring grave misfortune or that an injured snake will take revenge on the offender.
-The ancient Baltic belief of grass snakes as household spirits transformed into a belief that there is a snake (known or not to the inhabitants) living under every house; if it leaves, the house will burn down.
+Even after the Christianization of Lithuania and Latvia, the grass snake still retained some mythological significance.
+Despite the serpent's symbolic meaning as a symbol of evil in Christianity, various folk beliefs in Latvia and Lithuania dating even to the late 19th century held that killing grass snakes might bring grave misfortune, or that an injured snake would take revenge on the offender.
+Ancient Baltic beliefs about grass snakes as household spirits transformed into a belief that a snake (known or not to the inhabitants) lives under every house and that if it leaves, the house will burn down.
 Common Latvian folk sayings include "who kills a grass snake, kills his happiness" and "when the Saulė sees a dead grass snake, she cries for 9 days".

 Well-known literary works based on these traditions include Lithuanian folk tale Eglė the Queen of Serpents (Eglė žalčių karalienė) and the Latvian folk fairytale "The grass snake's bride" (Zalkša līgava).
-These works include another common theme in Baltic mythology: that grass snakes wear crowns (note grass snake's yellow spots) and that there is a king of snakes who wears a golden crown.
-In some traditions the king of snakes changes every year; he drops his crown in spring and the other snakes fight for it (possibly based on the mating of grass snakes).
+These works feature a prevalent theme in Baltic mythology: that grass snakes wear crowns (note grass snake's yellow spots) and that there is a king of snakes who wears a golden crown.
+According to some traditions, the king of snakes changes every year, dropping his crown in spring, after which the other snakes fight over it (possibly based on the mating of grass snakes).

-Today grass snakes hold a meaning of house blessing among many Latvians and Lithuanians.
+Today, many Latvians and Lithuanians believe that grass snakes bring good luck and protect the home.
 One tradition is to put a bowl of milk near a snake's place of residence, although there is no evidence of a grass snake ever drinking milk.
-Driven by late 19th century and 20th century Romantic nationalism, grass snake motifs in Latvia have gained a meaning of education and wisdom, and are common ornaments in the military, folk dance groups and education logos and insignia.
+Driven by late 19th century and 20th century Romantic nationalism, grass snake motifs in Latvia have come to symbolise education and wisdom, and are common ornaments in the military, folk dance groups and education logos and insignia.
 They are also found on the Lielvārde Belt.